1- Week: Sunday, July 7 - Friday, July 12, 2019

 Maria Eugenia Lozano

-The New York City is the largest Hispanic city in the United States with a population of 2.3 million Latinxs representing 29% of the population.
-With this in mind, there are innumerable ways we can experience the Latinx Culture around the city from dancing, to theater, to art, just to mention few.
-During the four weeks students will be able to read about some of the challenges the Hispanic communities experience while living in the city: i.e. food deserts (neighborhoods with supermarkets with small or non-existing fresh produce section), housing inequality where Hispanics are most likely to be denied equal housing opportunities.
-School segregation and health problems affecting Latinxs communities disproportionately.
-Students will then have the chance to visit different neighborhoods where there is a great percentage of Hispanics: Bronx, Queens, Lower East side Manhattan, Washington Heights, where we could experience different cultural events at museums, theater plays and enjoy Hispanic food
+New York is the city with the largest concentration of Hispanics in the United States with a population of 2.3 million Latinxs representing 29% of its population.
+During this four-week course students will read and critically analyze texts about some of the challenges Latinxs experience while living in this city: food deserts (neighborhoods with supermarkets with small or non-existing fresh produce sections), housing inequality, school segregation and health problems affecting their communities disproportionately.
+Students will also have the opportunity to visit and familiarize themselves with everyday life in different Hispanics neighborhoods: The south Bronx, Queens, Lower East side Manhattan, Washington Heights and El Barrio, where they could connect the class discussions with real life experiences.
+Additionally, they will participate and attend some of NYC’s immense Latinx cultural offering from museums, plays, restaurants, concerts and performances.

 What is Great Art